janakkhadka/AI-Bot-SwiftUI/README.md

 (Include license details if applicable)

 ## Contact
-For any inquiries, reach out via [your email or GitHub profile].
+For any inquiries, reach out via janakkhadka08@gmail.com.